twhite96/tiff/src/pages/privacy.md

 ---
 title: Privacy Policy
-seo:
+discover:
   title: Privacy Policy
 permalink: /privacy/index.html
-description: How I handle your data.
+description: I respect the EU General Data Protection Regulation (GDPR).
+This policy document explains how I collect and handle any information you provide to me.
 layout: page
 ---

-This website does not collect any personal data.
-It does not set any cookies and it does not use any third-party tracking scripts.
-No user analytics or other metrics are processed during your visit, and the server does not write any log files, which means your IP address is not stored anywhere.

-Basically, it's just a free piece of content, no strings attached.

-## Secure Data Transfer
+Edit your details in `_data/personal.yaml`

+I respect the EU General Data Protection Regulation (GDPR) and this policy document explains how I collect and handle any information you provide to me.

+**What background data is collected?**
+This site does not use any third party tracking scripts.

+**How do I use the data you provide?**
+This website does not collect any data.

+**How secure is your data?**
+Very secure, as this website does not collect any information.

+**How secure is this website?**
 This website transmits itself using HTTPS, encrypting all data between the browser and the server.
-Your network provider may still be able to see that you are loading files from this site, but not their content.
-This also protects you from third parties intercepting data e.g. while browsing on public WiFi, or network providers injecting ads into this site.
+Your network provider can still see that you are downloading assets from this site, but not its content.
+This also protects you from third parties intercepting data, for example, while browsing on public WiFi, or from network providers injecting advertisements on this site.
+All relevant response HTTP headers are set for your protection and the Content Security Policy is adjusted to this websites requirements.

-## Webmentions

-This website implements [Webmentions](https://en.wikipedia.org/wiki/Webmention), a form of content interaction on the web.
-Other systems may send webmentions to this site, whenever a resource (like an article or note) on this website is linked to.
-This includes:

-* Content published on other blogs that contain such a link
-* Tweets published on Twitter that contain such a link
-* Replies and comments made on a tweet that contains such a link

-Incoming webmentions are handled as a request to comment on a piece of content, and can be included on this website.
-A webmention can include your personal data, provided you have made that data publicly visible on your website or social media profile.
-Webmentions can include:

-* Your username (may be your real name)
-* Your profile picture
-* The webmention source URL (may be your own site or a tweet)
-* The content of your comment or reply

-The processing of incoming Webmentions is based on the legitimate interest to enable interaction with the readers of this website (Art.
-6(1) lit. f GDPR), following the design intention of the Webmention protocol.

-If your personal data was published in a webmention, you may at any time demand the removal of it from this website.
-To do so, please notify me and point me to the entry in question.

 **Data controller**

 {{ personal.address }}

-If you have any questions or doubts, please contact me: <a href="mailto:{{ personal.email }}">{{ personal.email }}</a>.
+If you have any questions or doubts, please contact me: {{ personal.email }}.

 **Changes to the policy**
 If I change the content of this policy, those changes will be effective at the time I post them here.

 **Complaints**
-If you have any reason to complain about the way I handle your privacy, please contact me by email: <a href="mailto:{{ personal.email }}">{{ personal.email }}</a>.
+If you have any reason to complain about the way I handle your privacy, please contact me by email: {{ personal.email }}.